 Let’s assume that the practicing therapist’s access level is set to Practitioner (Limited), and that the Supervising Therapist has a higher access level – Practitioner (Front Desk) or higher.

-From here, the Supervisor can then review the Practising Therapist’s Day Sheet to see any draft charts that require review, or click directly into their own staff profile to review charts assigned to themselves if the Practising Therapist has followed the above workflow.
+From here, the Supervisor can then review the Practising Therapist’s Day Sheet to see any draft charts that require review.

 Here’s how to navigate to the Practising Therapist’s Day Sheet: